24 hours customer service +9779849693351

 • We have several scheduled departure dates for the Serang Gompa trek.

-• If the schedule date of your trip cannot be matched with the other groups, we also lead private trip with the guide on the same cost.
+• If the scheduled date of your trip cannot be matched with the other groups, we can also lead a private trip with the guide at the same cost.

 • If we cannot match your trip’s scheduled date with the other groups, we will also lead a private trip with a guide at the same cost.

-• The itinerary works very flexible meeting your demands .
+• The itinerary works very flexibly, meeting your demands.

 • You can extend the days as needed during your journey if you meet the dates for the international flights.